Equipment

 Spell Failure

-Wearing armour can interfere with the casting of spells certain spells unless the wearer has special training in doing so.
-Spells with somatic components that are cast with a spell slot cannot be cast while wearing armour unless the wearer has a feature that explicitly allows them to do so (this ability is often found under a class’s spellcasting ability called ‘armoured casting’).
+Wearing armour can interfere with the casting of spells certain spells unless the wearer has special training in doing so (this ability is often found under a class’s spellcasting ability called ‘armoured casting’).
+Unless you have special training in casting spells in armour, you cannot cast a spell with a spell slot when you are wearing armour if the spell requires somatic components.

 Armour Class (AC)